 What causes bruising?

 Bruising is caused by small injuries to tiny blood vessels that are just below the surface of the skin.
-These vessels can be injured by the sharp end of a needle when used to inject Botox, Filler or Local Anaesthesia.
+These vessels can be injured by the sharp end of a needle when used to inject Botulinum, Filler or Local Anaesthesia.
 Radiofrequency, ultrasound or laser energy when applied to the surface of the skin, can cause a sudden increase in blood flow through tiny capillaries just under the skin surface, causing very superficial injuries to these fragile vessels.

 Prevention is better than cure…